+Benjamin Thomsen is a classic case of persevering against the odds thanks to his never-give-up attitude.
+As a 19-year-old he competed at the 2007 World Junior Championships, but by 20 had been released from the B.C. provincial team due to his poor results.
+Without a team to support him, Thomsen began working in landscaping and construction, just scraping by to pay his bills.
 At Vancouver 2010, Thomsen was given a spot as a forerunner.
 While there he asked Alpine Canada for the chance to race at one of the season-ending World Cups.
 He made his World Cup debut in March 2010.
 Thomsen was then permitted to compete on the World Cup circuit in 2010-11, but as an independent he would receive no funding from Alpine Canada.
 Recognizing Thomsen’s talent, Manuel Osborne-Paradis worked out a deal with his own sponsors to funnel money to Thomsen.
 In December 2010, Thomsen had a breakthrough 16th place finish in the Val Gardena downhill.

-Getting Into Sport: Made his ski racing debut at age five… At 17 was named to the B.C. provincial ski team… Odds and Ends: Knows how to crochet… Nicknames: Benny Alcott, Black Panther, The Rock Whisperer… Has said he’s never been nervous or scared for a downhill… Admires skier Marco Büchel of Liechtenstein because he is also an adrenaline junkie who just loves ski racing… Likes to collect all of his competition bibs…
+Getting into the Sport: Made his ski racing debut at age five… At 17 was named to the B.C. provincial ski team… Odds and Ends: Knows how to crochet… Nicknames: Benny Alcott, Black Panther, The Rock Whisperer… Has said he’s never been nervous or scared for a downhill… Admires skier Marco Büchel of Liechtenstein because he is also an adrenaline junkie who just loves ski racing… Likes to collect all of his competition bibs…

-FIS World Championships: 2013 – 17th (DH), 19th (SG); 2011 – 18th (DH), 19th (SG)
+FIS World Championships: 2015 – 18th (DH), 27th (SG); 2013 – 17th (DH), 19th (SG); 2011 – 18th (DH), 19th (SG)